sfeir-open-source/sfeir-school-pwa/docs/markdown/03-cache/53-cache-first.md

 import { registerRoute } from 'workbox-routing';
 import { CacheFirst } from 'workbox-strategies';

-// Cache images with a Cache First strategy registerRoute(
+registerRoute(
-  // Check to see if the request's destination is style for an image ({ request }) => request.destination === 'image',
+  ({ request }) => request.destination === 'image',
-  // Use a Cache First caching strategy new CacheFirst({
+  new CacheFirst({
-    // Put all cached files in a cache named 'images'
     cacheName: 'images'
   })
 );